+NOTE z: Several EEC registrations with different EESs may result from T-EAS discovery process during a single ACR operation.

 4. The EEC performs ACR launching procedure (as described in clause 8.8.3.4) to the S-EES with the ACR action indicating ACR initiation and the corresponding ACR initiation data (with the need to notify the EAS).
 The S-EES authorises the request from the EEC.
-The S-EES decides to execute ACR based on the information received from the EEC, EEC context and/or EAS profile, The S-EES may apply the AF traffic influence with the N6 routing information of the T-EAS in the 3GPP Core Network (if applicable) and sends the ACR Notify message to the S-EAS to initiate ACT between the S-EAS and the T-EAS.
+The S-EES decides to execute ACR based on the information received from the EEC, EEC context and/or EAS profile.
+The S-EES may apply the AF traffic influence with the N6 routing information of the T-EAS in the 3GPP Core Network (if applicable) and sends the ACR Notify message to the S-EAS to initiate ACT between the S-EAS and the T-EAS.
 The EEC also subscribes to receive ACR information notifications for ACR complete events from the S-EES, as described in clause 8.8.3.5.2.